 I was a bit worried then because I only had like two minutes to get there before I would be late.
 I rushed across to the coffee shop and maybe was one or two minutes late which the interviewer didn’t seem to notice.

 The person who interviewed me worked for Benefit and I think she was a regional recruiter or something, that she dealt with recruiting all the Benebabes in her region although she had a different job title as well.

 She was really lovely and friendly which made the interview go pretty smoothly.
-She asked me the usual questions like why I wanted to work for Benefit, along with my employment history, if I preferred working alone or in a team and then asked for specific example of things I had done in my previous jobs, eg. tell me about a time when you had a difficult customer and how you dealt with it?, Tell me about a time when you had to be sensitive to the needs of a customer?
+She asked me the usual questions like why I wanted to work for Benefit, along with my employment history, if I preferred working alone or in a team and then asked for specific examples of things I had done in my previous jobs, eg. “tell me about a time when you had a difficult customer and how you dealt with it?
+Tell me about a time when you had to be sensitive to the needs of a customer?”

 She also asked me about targets and how I felt about them and if I had worked with targets before.
-At the end of the interview, She told me I had gotten to the next stage and there would be an audition in a local Debenhams in a hours time.
+At the end of the interview, She told me I had gotten to the next stage and there would be an audition in a local Debenhams in an hour’s time.